yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01b-Advanced_CPP.md

 ```
 Open a file Bo_file
 ```

+### Disallowing Compiler Generated Copy Constructor
-In this case, the compiler generated method is just useless, but it doesn't harm us anyway.
+In the previous case, the compiler generated method is just useless, but it doesn't harm us anyway.
 But sometimes, the compiler generated method could be dangerous to use.
 For example, say now I have open `"Bo_file"` for writing with `f`.
 And then I create another `OpenFile` object called `f2`, which is copy constructed from `f`.
 This will call the ***compiler generated copy constructor*** for `f2`.
 And `f2` will also write to `"Bo_file"`:
 ```
 int main() {
     OpenFile f(std::string("Bo_file"));